 Most Beautiful Places in the World

-They say we’re born too late to explore the world, but born too early to explore the universe.
-But have you truly explored the world, already?
-We’ll be tackling 20 of the most beautiful places that every traveler should visit in their lifetimes.
+They say we’re born too late to explore the world but born too early to explore the universe.
+But have you truly explored the world already?
+We’ll be tackling 24 of the most beautiful places that every traveler should visit in their lifetimes.
 These are all wonders of nature and humanity that would surely create infallible memories that would last you a lifetime.

-There are only a handful of people in this world who have heard of the nirvana on earth that is Jilin.
-It is one of the northernmost provinces of China, that borders North Korea and Mongolia.
+Only a handful of people in this world have heard of the nirvana on earth that is Jilin.
+It is one of the northernmost provinces of China that borders North Korea and Mongolia.

 Glowworm Caves in New Zealand